Paul Kammerer: Biological research

+Kammerer's most well-known and most controversial experiments involved the reproductive habits of midwife toads (Alytes obstetricians).
+Unlike most toad species, midwife toads mate on land.
+After fertilizing the eggs, the male toad takes them up onto his hind legs and carries them around for up to eight weeks, while the eggs develop into tadpoles, at which point the male enters a body of water and the eggs burst, releasing the tadpoles.
+Toads which mate in water typically have nuptial pads on their digits to help them clasp the slippery body of a breeding female.
+Male midwife toads, who mate on land, lack these rough, dark-colored pads.
+Kammerer forced the toads to breed in water by increasing the temperature of their tanks, forcing them to retreat to the water to cool off.
+He reported that this caused the females to lay their eggs directly in the water, rather than on land, and that the male toads would not brood the eggs, instead letting them float free.
+This, however, also came with a high mortality rate of the eggs.
+Kammerer reported that toads that hatched from the few remaining specimens also tended to mate in water and the males did not brood them even if they mated on land.
+He also claimed that the male toads descended from this experimental population developed nuptial pads.

 While the prehistoric ancestors of midwife toads had the pads, Kammerer considered the pads to be an acquired characteristic brought about by adaptation to environment.

 Accusations of fraud

 Claims arose that the result of the toad experiment had been falsified.
 The most notable of these was made by Dr Gladwyn Kingsley Noble, Curator of Reptiles at the American Museum of Natural History, in the scientific journal Nature.
 After a microscopic examination, Noble claimed that the black pads actually had a far more mundane explanation: they had simply been injected with India ink.

 In a letter, Kammerer stated that after reading Noble's paper, he re-examined his specimen and confirmed that India ink had been injected into the pads.
 Kammerer suggested that his specimens had been altered by a laboratory assistant.
 Criminologist Edward Sagarin wrote, "Kammerer maintained his total innocence and declared his ignorance of the forger's identity.
 There is still doubt about whether an obliging (or hostile) assistant was responsible for the forgery, but Kammerer's scientific credibility was nevertheless irremediably damaged".

 Science historian Peter J. Bowler wrote that most biologists believe that Kammerer was a fraud and that even the others claim that he misinterpreted the results of his experiments.